Nokocchi/zoo-builder-game/README.md

 - Currently, the logic in the hotbar is duplicated to the inventory.
 This should not be necessary.
 Simplify with inheritance or just use a single script file
 - The inventory should be a resource so it can be saved and loaded
 - When items collide with static objects, they can be picked up.
 The only static object at the moment is the floor, but in the future, there will be walls.

+# Things to figure out:
+- When starting a new game, the player would expect all their achievements and stats to be reset for that save file.
+Maybe you can have multiple save files with different progress.
+How does that work with Steam stats and achievements which seem to be "global" on the user's steam account?